Linda Coulter, International Grisaille Artist

 Art Teacher Trainer

 In 1999, Linda received a very attractive invitation from the CEO of an American art product manufacturer to travel internationally for the purpose of training art teachers in Asia, Europe and Canada.
-She closed Coulter's La Galerie in Peoria and commenced full time travel teaching in 2000.
+Shortly thereafter, Coulter's La Galerie in Peoria was closed, and Linda and her daughter, Michelle, commenced full time travel teaching in 2000.

 Linda Coulter's Teaching Style